 Part 1 must be achieved before Part 2 is submitted.
 A successful result in Part 1 is not a mandatory requirement for Part 2 to be started.
 The candidate could start preparing their showcase in advance of receiving results but the showcase should not be submitted until the candidate has passed Part 1.
-The Professional Discussion must take place at the same time as the assessment of the Showcase.
+The Professional Discussion can take place at the same time as the assessment of the Showcase; or, within a reasonable period of time after the Showcase has been submitted to allow the assessor sufficient time to familiarise themselves with the content.
 If Parts 1 and 2 do not meet the respective minimum criteria for each Part for a PASS; the end-point assessment overall is a FAIL.